ferrous-systems/rust-training/training-slides/src/pac-svd2rust.md

 * Peripherals can have instances (same layout of registers, different start address)
   * UART0, UART1, etc

+Note:

+The *Universal Asynchronous Receiver Transmitter* is an IP block implementing a logic-level RS-232 interface, and one is fitted to basically every microcontroller.
+Also known as a *serial port*.

+Nordic calls their peripheral *UARTE*, with the E standing for *Easy DMA*.

 ## Registers

 * *Registers* are comprised of one or more *bitfields*.